March 8

 No hay anuncios

-The study, presented this Tuesday, also analyzes aspects related to relationships and violence.
-In this regard, 32.1% of young women say their partner has gotten angry because they didn't answer messages or calls immediately (17.5% of young men); 27.3% report that their mobile phone has been checked (17%) and 26.6% that they have been told who they can and cannot talk to (17.2%).
-27.2% of those interviewed believe that research and science are fields more suitable for men, and between 36% and 45% associate sectors such as computer science, business management, or engineering primarily with men.
-At home, 56.2% say there is an equal division of tasks, but when this is not the case, 38.5% acknowledge that the work falls mainly on women; only 2.3% say it is done by men.
+Gender stereotypes are deeply ingrained among young people, especially boys.
+Women report feeling pressured about their appearance, household chores, romantic relationships—for example, to avoid disappointing anyone or to hide sadness—and to achieve professional or academic success, while men perceive pressure related to leadership, sexual success, and the obligation to earn money.
+The study also analyzes aspects related to relationships and violence.
+Although a large majority value personal autonomy, responsibility, and respect, they have also internalized the idea of being controlled by their partners.
+In this regard, 32% of young women say their partner has gotten angry because they didn't immediately answer messages or calls, compared to 17.5% of boys; 27% of girls report having their phones checked (17% of boys), and 26.6% of girls report being told who they can and cannot talk to (17% of boys).
+Nearly half also believe that having a partner implies absolute commitment and that a relationship is for life.
+Compared to 2017, the percentage in this category has increased by 20 points, and it is noted that young people are more tolerant of this control than their parents.
+Furthermore, 27.2% of those interviewed believe that research and science are fields more suitable for men, and between 36% and 45% associate sectors such as computer science, business management, or engineering primarily with men.
+At home, 56.2% state that there is an equal division of tasks, but when this is not the case, 38.5% acknowledge that the work falls mainly on women.
+Only 2.3% say that men do it.